himank7737/A-Stress-Test-of-LLM-Syntactic-Heads/A-Stress-Test-of-LLM-Syntactic-Heads/README.md

 Full writeup with all the figures is in `paper/`.

-## Why this is harder than it sounds
+## Fixes We Did

-The obvious approach - just grab attention weights and see if they line up with the gold UD arc - runs into a few problems we had to explicitly correct for:
+The obvious approach   just grab attention weights and see if they line up with the gold UD arc
+runs into a few problems we had to explicitly correct for:

 1. **Causal masking kills most of the arcs.** GPT-2 (and any decoder-only model) can only attend backwards.
 That means it structurally cannot attend to  63% of English UD arcs and  94.6% of Hindi ones, because the dependent often comes before the head in the sentence.
-If you don't fix this, you're mostly measuring "can the model see this token at all," not syntax.
+If you don't fix this, you're mostly measuring  can the model see this token at all, not syntax.
 We fix it by flipping the query direction for right-pointing arcs (see `src/analysis/arc_coverage.py`).

 2. **Not every head is a syntax head.** Most attention heads are doing something else entirely (positional stuff, previous-token heads, whatever).
 We isolate the heads that actually track UD structure above a random baseline + 2σ before computing anything (`head_identification.py`).
-   This drops GPT-2 down to 10/144 heads and Llama down to 10-18/672.
+   This drops GPT 2 down to 10/144 heads and Llama down to 10-18/672.

 3. **Root tokens are structurally different from everything else** and they were dragging the correlation around.
 We residualize both surprisal and confidence on `is_root` via OLS before